streampulse/metabolism_synthesis/README.md

 * **<span style="color:#009688">"Stream_PAR_sum":</span>** Daily sum of PAR estimated at the stream surface (mol m^-2^ d^-1^)
 * **<span style="color:#009688">"LAI_proc":</span>** MODIS LAI data that has been processed and gap-filled (m^2^ m^-2^)

-### 2.2 Standardized and filtered data used in Bernhardt et al. (in prep)
+### 2.2 Standardized and filtered data used in Bernhardt et al. (2022)

 #### 2.2.1 Standardized, filtered, gap-filled lotic metabolism

-This is the dataset of stream metabolism used in Bernhardt et al. (in prep).
+This is the dataset of stream metabolism used in Bernhardt et al. (2022).
 This data has been filtered based on several measures of data quality and availability and gaps were gap-filled.
 Finally, a suite of site metrics were calculated for use in analysis.

 <font size="3"><i><span style="color:#00cc99">lotic_site_info_filtered.rds</span></i></font>